 - By Involving the workforce in problem resolution the preparation of the fishbone diagram provides an education to the whole team.

 - Using the Ishikawa method to explore root causes and record them helps organize the discussion to stay focused on the current issues.

-- Promotes "System Thinking" through visual linkages.
+- It promotes "System Thinking" through visual linkages.

-- Prioritizes further analysis and corrective actions.
+- It also helps prioritize further analysis and corrective actions.